Scientific deep-dive

 Every weight-loss intervention — surgical, pharmaceutical, or dietary — takes some of the weight from lean tissue rather than fat.
 The interesting question is how much.
 For semaglutide, the answer matters because the drug is increasingly prescribed to populations where preserving muscle is medically important: older adults, post-menopausal women, and people with type 2 diabetes who already have lower baseline lean mass.

-What STEP 1 actually measured
+What the trials actually measured

 STEP 1 was the pivotal phase 3 trial that put semaglutide on the weight-loss map.
 1,961 adults with overweight or obesity (and without type 2 diabetes) were randomized 2:1 to weekly subcutaneous semaglutide 2.4 mg or placebo, both layered on top of lifestyle intervention.
 After 68 weeks, the semaglutide arm had lost a mean of 14.9% of body weight, versus 2.4% in the placebo arm.[1]